Terminator 2 (console): Reintroduction

-After the original being discontinued around 2014-2016, in 2019 the console was redesigned and can be purchased from online Chinese retailers, with a new box, occasionally with a generic name like "retro 8 bit tv console" or a more well known name like "terminator 2020".
-The design remains mostly the same, with the major differences being the size of the blue buttons, being slightly bigger and less tall, the "Ending Man" logo is smaller and spells "Terminator®" with 3 Chinese characters below (in some variations the logo is non-existent), the cartridge remover lever is just aesthetic and not functional like the original, the LED moved from next to the power button to the front center of the console, the controller plug is now a 9-pin (Sega Genesis/Mega Drive plug) connection instead of the 15-pin (Famicom plug) the original Terminator used.
-Some less noticeable differences include the cover having a hinge (sometimes black, other times blue) while the 90's model had a black slider, the console is now powered by a USB-to-microUSB cable connected to a USB power adaptor, only 2 AV connectors (yellow and white) instead of the 3 (red yellow and white) connectors, the number of vent holes in the back decreased from 20 to 12, some text in the circle around the top of the console was changed or removed and the controllers changed in shape and plug, the shape is more ergonomic but still simplistic with the Ending Man logo printed on, keeping the 4 buttons, select and start and the direction pad, and the plug changed to match the new connector in the console.
+A few years after the Terminator 2 was discontinued between 2014 and 2016, a new version of the console with some significant redesigns was introduced in late 2019.
+It comes with a new box, occasionally with a generic name like "Retro 8 bit TV console" or a more well-known name like "Terminator 2020".
+As of 2020, this console can still be purchased from Chinese online retailers, priced about €20.

+The console remains identical to that of the original Terminator 2, but with some several major differences.
+Design-wise, the number of changes introduced with the new console includes the size of the blue buttons, being slightly bigger and less taller than the originals, the "Ending Man" logo is smaller and spells "Terminator®" with 3 Chinese characters below (in some variations the logo is non-existent), the cartridge removal lever is now non-functional and is only present for aesthetic purposes, the power LED was moved from next to the power button to the front center of the console, and the controller plug was changed from the 15-pin connection of the original Famicom and Terminator 2 to a 9-pin connection similar to that used in the Atari 2600 and the Sega Mega Drive.

+Other minor differences include the cover having a (sometimes black or blue) hinge while the original model had a black slider, the console now using a USB-to-MicroUSB cable with a USB power adaptor for power instead of an AC/DC adapter with a DC plug, 2 RCA connectors (yellow and white) instead of 3 (red, yellow and white) connectors (coinciding with the elimination of a built-in RF modulator from the original), the number of vent holes in the back decreased from 20 to 12, and the text in the circle around the top of the console was changed or removed.

+The controllers have been redesigned to an extent: the shape of the controller was redesigned to be more ergonomic than the original and had the "Ending Man" logo printed on, while keeping the 4 buttons, start and select, and the direction pad.
+The design of the plug was also changed to match the new connector with the console.

-The new model is still compatible with the 60-pin Famicom cartridges games.
+This new model remains compatible with standard 60-pin Famicom cartridges (and 72-pin NES cartridges via an adapter).
+It continues to use an NES-on-a-chip ASIC as with the original model.